Thank You Page Examples: 13 Missed Opportunities on Your Thank You Pages

 A visitor who takes action is likely to take a second action.
 So improving your thank you page is one of the easiest ways to improve website performance and lead them toward that second action.

 Warning: Some websites don’t actually send visitors to a page after they take action.
-These sites show a little thank you message, without going to a separate page with a separate URL.
+They show a little thank you message, without bringing the visitor to a page with a separate URL.
 If you have a message, but no page, you won’t be able to fully take advantage of these tips.

 Here are some thank you page examples showcasing some of the best ways to use that opportunity to capture your user.
-To keep it interesting, we’re going to pretend we’re an adventure travel company.
+To keep it interesting, we’re going to pretend we’re an adventure travel company …The Skull Island Resort!

 Our fake company has a promotional marketing side and an ecommerce side.
 There are some distinct “Thank You” tactics for both, as well as some overlap.
 Our company will take on both.